Jaques Fath, the Self-Taught Designer who Took Paris by Storm.December 3, 2019

 The House of Jaques Fath

 In 1937, at the age of 25, Jaques Fath opened his own house.
-It was right in the middle of the Depression, when many houses were slashing their prices to survive (Chanel was said to have halved hers).
+It was right in the middle of the Depression, when many houses in the fashion industry were slashing their prices to survive (Chanel was said to have halved hers).
 Others closed down entirely.

 Fath had just two rooms to begin with, one to design and make in and one for presentations.
 He was supported on the practical side of things by dressmaker Mme Gulbenkian.
 She soon became his partner and house premiére.
 Later, Hubert de Givenchy became one of his assistants.
 Guy Laroche and Valentino Garavani also worked for him.